 The most important fact I learned during six years of research is that American newsmen are still free to pursue answers to questions which involve major departments of government and even the presidency.
 As long as that remains true, our basic freedoms are relatively secure.
 (End of Goerner’s preview.)

-Editor’s note: Goerner’s final asseveration, that “our basic freedoms are relatively secure,” was written with great optimism 50 years ago, but much in our once great nation has changed for the worse since then.
-Even Goerner’s early access to the secret Earhart files, granted partially by President John F. Kennedy in 1963, had been ripped away by LBJ, and soon, following Time magazine’s scathing, game-changing review of The Search for Amelia Earhart, Goerner’s findings would be relegated to the popular file marked “paranoid conspiracy theories,” and deemed unfit for conversation in polite circles.
-Since then, nothing substantial has changed in that regard.
+Editor’s note: Goerner’s final asseveration, that “our basic freedoms are relatively secure,” was written with optimism 50 years ago, but much in our once great nation has changed for the worse since then.
+Even Goerner’s early access to the secret Earhart files, granted partially by President John F. Kennedy in 1963, had been ripped away by Lyndon Baines Johnson, and soon, following Time magazine’s scathing, game-changing review of The Search for Amelia Earhart, Goerner’s findings would be relegated to the popular file marked “paranoid conspiracy theories,” and deemed unfit for conversation in polite circles.
+Since then, nothing substantial has changed in that regard; in fact, it’s all gotten worse.